AbdallahMaherDev/Profile-card-8/README.md

-# Frontend Mentor - Profile card component
+# Frontend Mentor - Profile Card Component

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the "Profile Card Component" challenge from Frontend Mentor.
+This project is a simple yet elegant profile card that displays user details in a visually appealing way.

 🚀 Features

-Responsive and accessible design
+✔️ Fully Responsive Design – Optimized for all screen sizes.
+✔️ Clean & Well-structured Code – Easy to understand and modify.
+✔️ Minimalist & Stylish Layout – Designed with simplicity and clarity in mind.

 Well-structured HTML & CSS